Cedric (racehorse): 1825: four-year-old season

 Cedric was off the racecourse for five months before reappearing in the Doncaster Cup over two miles five furlongs on 21 September.
 After winning his last seven races, Cedric started 5/2 second favourite, but finished unplaced behind Lottery.
 The Sporting Magazine's correspondent "Tyke" felt that Cedric was unsuited by the extreme distance.

 1826: five-year-old season

 On Tuesday 11 April, Cedric failed to appear for a match race, with Lambton paying a forfeit to the owners of his horse's opponent, Sligo.
 On 11 August Cedric ran in a two-mile race at York in which he finished last of the four runners behind Actaeon.
 Cedric was then retired from racing.

 Stud career

 Cedric began his breeding "career" at his owner's Lambton Grange stud in County Durham, where his initial fee for covering mares was £10, or £5 for a mare who had already produced a winner.
 His stud career was a complete failure as he proved to be infertile and failed to sire a single foal.
 Cedric died in 1829 of "inflammation" after standing three seasons at stud.

 Pedigree

-Cedric's pedigree shows a case of close inbreeding as both his parents were sired by the stallion Walton.
+Cedric is inbred 2S x 2D to the stallion Walton, meaning that he appears second generation on the sire side of his pedigree and second generation on the dam side of his pedigree.

+Cedric is inbred 4S x 4D x 4D to the stallion Highflyer, meaning that he appears fourth generation once on the sire side of his pedigree and fourth generation twice on the dam side of his pedigree.